Moors murders: Brady

 According to Cowley, Brady regretted Hindley's imprisonment and the consequences of their actions, but not necessarily the crimes themselves.
 He saw no point in making any kind of public apology; instead, he "expresse[d] remorse through actions".
 Twenty years of transcribing classical texts into braille came to an end when the authorities confiscated Brady's translation machine, for fear it might be used as a weapon.
 He once offered to donate one of his kidneys to "someone, anyone who needed one", but was blocked from doing so.
 According to Wilson, "it was because these attempts to express remorse were thrown back at him that he began to contemplate suicide".
 In 2006 officials intercepted 50 paracetamol pills hidden inside a hollowed-out crime novel sent to Brady by a female friend.

 The mother of the remaining undiscovered victim, Keith Bennett, received a letter from Brady at the end of 2005 in which, she said, he claimed that he could take police to within 20 yd of her son's body but the authorities would not allow it.
 He did not refer directly to Bennett by name and did not claim he could take investigators directly to the grave, but spoke of the "clarity" of his recollections.

 In 2012, Brady applied to be returned to prison, reiterating his desire to starve himself to death.
 At a mental health tribunal in June the following year, he claimed that he suffered not from paranoid schizophrenia, as his doctors at Ashworth maintained, but a personality disorder.
 Brady's application was rejected and the judge stated that he "continues to suffer from a mental disorder which is of a nature and degree which makes it appropriate for him to continue to receive medical treatment".

 After receiving end-of-life care, Brady died of restrictive pulmonary disease at Ashworth Hospital on 15 May 2017; the inquest found that he died of natural causes and that his hunger strike had not been a contributory factor.
 Brady had refused food and fluids for more than forty-eight hours on various occasions, causing him to be fitted with a nasogastric tube, although his inquest noted that his body mass index was not a cause for concern.
-He was cremated without a ceremony, and his ashes disposed of at sea during the night.
+He was cremated without a ceremony, and his ashes were disposed of at sea during the night.